![]() ![]() Choose another writer in this calendar:

 and helped to found the journal Der Jude

 (The Jew).
-During this period he met the businessman Salman Schocken,
+During this period Agnon formed a lifelong friendship with the

-who became his lifelong patron and publisher.
-In Germany Agnon also met
+businessman Salman Schocken, his patron and publisher.
+In Germany Agnon

 and married his wife, Esther Marx, the daughter of a German-Jewish